rlzh/cs754-p3/README.md

 All settings related to MapReduce are found in 'nuclio/settings.py' and values are loaded from 'nuclio/.env' file at run time.

-MapReduce functions can be deployed by executing 'nuclio/deploy.py'.
-(Run 'nuclio/deploy.py -h' for help)
+MapReduce functions can be deployed and run by executing 'nuclio/master.py'.
+(Run 'nuclio/master.py -h' for help)

 # Hadoop